Kitware/tangelo/docs/python-services.rst

     Tangelo calls ``json.dumps()`` on it to convert it into a string, and then delivers that string as the content.

-    Python's numeric types are JSON-serializable by default.
+    Python's numeric types are JSON-serializable by default, as is the value ``None``.
 Lists and tuples of serializable items are converted into JSON lists, while dictionaries with serializable keys and values are converted into JSON objects.
 Finally, any Python object *can be made* JSON-serializable by making them extend ``json.JSONEncoder`` (see the `Python documentation
     <http://docs.python.org/2/library/json.html#json.JSONEncoder>`_ for more
     information).